Most Retail Businesses in California Can Reopen — With Restrictions — by Friday, Newsom Announces | KQED

 - Reduce social, emotional and economic disruptions.

-Angell said the state is showing good metrics in key areas, which include stability of hospitalizations, the availability of PPE and the ability to provide contract tracing and testing.
+Angell said the state is showing good metrics in key areas, which include stability of hospitalizations, the availability of personal protective equipment and the ability to provide contract tracing and testing.